 After two weeks, your stitches will be removed or start to dissolve.
 You should also be able to return to work and resume light physical activity.

-By now you should feel relatively “back to normal”, but it is important to still be mindful of the procedure.
+By now you should feel relatively “back to normal”, but it is important to still be mindful of the breast reduction procedure.

 Scarring can be made worse if you push yourself too quickly, so for example, underwire bras, lifting heavy objects and extreme physical activity should be avoided until discussed with your surgeon or doctor.

-In the majority of cases, the healing process will be complete after approximately 8 weeks, but the full results can take up to a year to be obvious.
+In the majority of cases, the healing process will be complete approximately 8 weeks after the breast reduction, but the full results can take up to a year to be obvious.

 7 Reviews in All Countries